pparadis/videotron_monitor_chrome/README.md

 *Important note*
 This extension is a fork of the original Videotron Internet Usage Monitor extension (https://github.com/gboudreau/videotron_monitor_chrome).

 The original one is no longer maintained.
 This fork will be the official repository for the extension.
+However, many many thanks to Guillaume for the original work done on the extension.

 Features
 --------